ptsefton/chordprobook/README.md

 continue to develop without branches and may make breaking changes.
 Let me know if you want a more stable release.

-There are some (patchy) unit tests, I will improve this over time.
+There are some (patchy) unit tests, I have been improving this with most of the changes I make.

-Most of the song parsing uses brute force regular expressions, this performs pretty well, but I am thinking about implementing a simple line-by line parser with states.

 ## Features

 * Generate books from files passed on the command line

-* Generate books from a book file which is a list of files
+* Generate books from a book file, which is a list of files, or a pattern to match (eg *.cho)

-* Reorder songs using a setlist file using either of the above ways of selecting files
+* Reorder songs using a setlist file using either of the above ways of selecting files, for using in performance

 * Show chord grids at the top of the page for a range of instruments (I could use some help getting better chord definition